-The smaller optical tube provides a wide field of view to help you locate celestial objects before observing them through your main telescope, but importantly, it must be aligned accurately to your scope before it can be used.
+A finderscope is a simple but invaluable accessory that attaches to your telescope.
+The smaller optical tube provides a wide field of view to help you locate celestial objects before observing them through your main telescope, but it must be aligned accurately to your telescope before use.

-Then, without moving the telescope, observe through the finderscope and centre its crosshair on the same object by adjusting the three alignment bolts that hold the finderscope in its cradle.
+Without moving the telescope, observe through the finderscope and centre its crosshair on the same object by adjusting the three alignment bolts that hold the finderscope in its cradle.

 Email Steve your astronomy queries to firstname.lastname@example.org.